Bonaire’s Historic Lighthouses

 For many people, lighthouses always evoke an alluring, almost romantic emotion, sitting as they do at the edge of the land, offering dramatic water views, built to withstand the continual wear and tear of the ocean.
 Although Bonaire’s historical lighthouses do not necessarily need to withstand stormy seas and treacherous water, they have, over the years, succumbed to the salt and wind.
 In October, 2011, there was an effort by Bonaire’s governments to renovate these historic landmarks.

 Lighthouses have always performed an important role in maritime communities, warning those at sea of close contact to land or shallow reefs.
 Bonaire has five lighthouses, although not all are well known.

-Beginning at that time, the Rijkswaterstaat immediately began work to renovate Bonaire’s five lighthouses, which are located at Willemstoren, Spelonk, Wecuwa, Seru Bentana, and Klein Bonaire.
+Beginning in October, 2011, the Rijkswaterstaat immediately began work to renovate Bonaire’s five lighthouses, which are located at Willemstoren, Spelonk, Wecuwa, Seru Bentana, and Klein Bonaire.
 While this work had the goal of increased safety for those people who maintain the lighthouses, the monumental character of the buildings was also protected.